Identification schemes

 Public parameters

-A trusted third party publish two large prime numbers \( p \) and \( q \) satisfying that \( p \: mod \: q = 1 \) and a generator \( g = g_{1}^{(p-1)/q} \: mod \: p \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \) (where \( g_{1} \) is a generator of the group \( \mathbb{Z}_{p} \)).
+A trusted third party publishes two large prime numbers \( p \) and \( q \) such that \( p \: mod \: q = 1 \), and a generator \( g = g_{1}^{(p-1)/q} \: mod \: p \) of order \( q \) from the group \( \mathbb{Z}_{p}^{*} \) (where \( g_{1} \) is a generator of the group \( \mathbb{Z}_{p} \)).

 Initialization